 What to buy in Seoul – 25 best Korean souvenirs

-When I visited Seoul for the first time, I went for a short 3-day trip and ended up spending a lot of time in Myoeng-dong, mesmerized by all the shopping options.
+When I visited Seoul for the first time, I went for a short 3-day trip and spent a lot of time in Myoeng-dong, mesmerized by all the shopping options.

-If you don’t have too much time on your hands, and you want to see many of the amazing attractions Seoul has in store, make a list of all the things you want to buy and bring back home.
+If you don’t have too much time and want to see many of Seoul’s fantastic attractions, list all the things you want to buy and bring back home.

 Here is a comprehensive guide we hope will help you!